Skip to content

 --namespace my_namespace

-kubectl create secret generic opentf-trusted-keys `
+kubectl create configmap opentf-trusted-keys `

 --from-file=./trusted_key.pub `